Wangmoaza/kiwonjob/README.md

 * summarized results to presentation file

+#### 2017-10-19

+* Calculated Katz centrality for PPI, HumanNet, and bayesian network.
+Added the results to centrality file.

 #### TODO

 * clueGO gene ontology plugin for cytoscape: map clustered or essential genes to gene ontology, or KEGG pathway